juandagilc/Audio-Effects/README.md

 # Summary
-This repository is a collection of audio effects plugins implemented from the explanations in the book *"Audio Effects: Theory, Implementation and Application"* by Joshua D. Reiss and Andrew P. McPherson.
+This repository is a collection of audio effects plugins implemented from the explanations in the book *"Audio Effects: Theory, Implementation and Application"* by Joshua D. Reiss and Andrew P. McPherson, and takes as example the code provided with the book which has contributions and implementations by Brecht De Man, and others.

 The audio effects implemented are: